 The future of Philippine triathlon is here.
 And he hasn’t even taken up the sport yet.

 “Maraming nagsasabi sa akin na kung ikukumpara ko ‘yung run and bike times ko sa mga triathletes, mas mabilis pa,” says a soft-spoken Joey Delos Reyes.
-All muscle and heart, this Basilan native with an Air Force background possesses a raw talent so undeniable, a local triathlon coach actually offered to train him overseas.
+All muscle and heart, this Basilan native with an Air Force background possesses a raw talent so undeniable that even a local triathlon coach actually offered to train him overseas.
 His response?
 “I backed out.”

 Not because he doesn’t have the credentials or doesn’t believe in his potential; the moment just isn’t right for him yet.
 A duathlete for the Standard Insurance Team, Delos Reyes is content to conquer national duathlons, fierce rivals, and, not surprisingly, himself before he can even consider taking up triathlon.
 That’s how it’s always been for the mild-mannered Delos Reyes whose biking prowess was honed in the rocky, rugged terrain of Mindanao.